 - 9.3.1 All time worked in excess of an establishment's ordinary number of hours of work in a week shall be regarded as overtime. - 9.3.2 An employer may request an employee to work overtime.
 This request shall not unreasonably be rejected and the employee shall not be permitted to work overtime in excess of 15 hours in any one pay week.
 All employees shall be given at least 24 hours' prior notice of overtime to be worked, provided that employers and employees may agree to work emergency overtime at shorter notice.

-For overtime to be worked in excess of 15 hours in any pay week, prior permission shall be obtained from the Council with proper written motivation. - 9.3.3 An employee shall not be entitled to payment for overtime unless he has completed the weekly ordinary number of hours of his establishment, unless the time lost is owing to illness for which he must produce a medical certificate on the day he resumes work. - 9.3.4 In order to calculate overtime- - 9.3.4.1 Paid sick leave; - 9.3.4.2 Paid public holidays;
+In the event that an employer wants to work overtime in excess of 15 hours in any one pay week, prior written permission shall be obtained from the Council by submitting proper written motivation and proper written proof of an agreement between the employer and the employees concerned, acceptable to the Council, to work overtime as follows: